deividfoggi/llmops/README.md

 To set up the necessary environment variables in GitHub, follow these steps:

+1. Using azure cli, create a service principal to enable the pipeline to push the docker image to the azure container registry:

+    ```shell
+    az ad sp create-for-rbac --name <service-principal-name> --role Contributor --scopes /subscriptions/<subscription-id>/resourceGroups/<resource-group>/providers/Microsoft.ContainerRegistry/registries/<registry-name> --sdk-auth
+    ```
+2. Copy the ouput.
-1. Go to your GitHub repository.
+2. Go to your GitHub repository.
-2. Click on `Settings` > Environment > Add at least dev environment
+3. Click on `Settings` > Environment > Add at least dev environment
-3. Navigate to dev environment and create the following variables:
+4. Navigate to dev environment and create the following variables:
-4. Click on `New repository secret` and add the following secrets:
+5. Click on `New repository secret` and add the following secrets:

    - `AZURE_SUBSCRIPTION_ID`: Your Azure subscription ID.
    - `AZURE_LOCATION`: The location of your Azure resources.